Anaplan-Initiatives/mycroft/README.md

 ### Prereqisites

+Pick your own use cases as a subject for your project.

 You may use python and/or javascript and open source libraries instalable via pip or npm.
 You provide your own execution environment or run on Amazon Lambda or Google Cloud Functions All source code needed to demonstrate your example should be present in your repository along with documentation about how to setup and use it.